Freefighter/Freefighter.github.io/_posts/2018-12-30-A-Travel-in-Penn.md

 ## Day 7

-> To take the airplane in Pittsburgh and save some budget, I ordered a Greyhound night bus.
-Something interesting happened however...
+> To take the airplane in Pittsburgh and save some time, I ordered a Greyhound night bus.
+However, something interesting happened...
 I never thought that that the bus would went back to last stop because of lack of fuel >~< Finally I stayed on the bus for 8 hours, really tired.

 ![](/img/post/penn/c_20181230_094347.jpg)